-‘Sports Illustrated’ Model Jasmine Sanders Skis In Her Underwear: ‘Icy’
+'Sports Illustrated Swimsuit' Model Jasmine Sanders Skis In Her Underwear: 'Icy'

 Jasmine Sanders didn't let the cold stop her from stripping down to her underwear this week.
 The Sports Illustrated Swimsuit model stunned in a series of gorgeous photos posted to Instagram on February 1 as she hit the ski slopes in a skimpy black co-ord.

-The first snap showed the supermodel in a skimpy bralette with two thin straps around her neck.
-She paired it with high-waisted bottoms that were pulled up higher than her naval to highlight her slim waist.
-They gave a peek at her toned upper abs, also revealing all of her tanned, muscular legs.
+The first snap showed the supermodel in a tiny bralette with two thin straps going behind her neck.
+She paired it with high-waisted bottoms which were pulled up over her navel and accentuated her slim waist.
+They gave a peek at her upper abs, also revealing all of her tanned, toned legs.

-Jasmine, who also goes by the nickname Golden Barbie, rocked white boots that stretched part way up her calves while attached to matching skis.
+Jasmine, who goes by the nickname Golden Barbie, rocked pale blue boots which stretched partway up her calves and which were attached to skis.

-She paired it with a black and gold jacket by Moschino which she left unzipped as it slipped over her bare right shoulder.
+She paired her ensemble with a black and gold jacket by Moschino which she left unzipped as it slipped off her bare right shoulder.
 Jasmine held on to ski poles with both hands while wearing gloves.

-The 29-year-old star paired the look with gold and black reflective lensed sunglasses as she showed off her stunning blond curls with a thick choker necklace.
+The 29-year-old star accessorized the look with gold and black reflective lensed sunglasses.
+She sported stunning blond curls and finished her outfit with a thick choker necklace.

-In the second snap, Jasmine shifted her position slightly to move her right shoulder forward while she proved how much fun she had in the last image.

 According to her geotag, Jasmine was in Aspen, Colorado.
-She tagged Moschino and the brand’s creative director Jeremy Scott on the photos.
+She tagged Moschino and the brand's creative director, Jeremy Scott, on the photos.

-In the caption, she joked that the slopes were so “icy” she had to start walking like a penguin.
+In the caption, she joked that the slopes were so "icy" that she had to start walking like a penguin.

-Fans flooded the comments with messages, with many famous faces also sharing their thoughts.
+Fans flooded the comments section with messages, with many famous faces also sharing their thoughts.

 "DAMN BISHHH," Vanessa Hudgens commented.